TaKO8Ki/testfixtures/README.md

 ## Usage

 Create fixture files.
-Each file should contain data for a single table and have the name <table_name>.yml.
+Each file should contain data for a certain table and have the name <table_name>.yml.

 ```yml
 # todos.yml